torvalds/linux/Documentation/userspace-api/media/v4l/vidioc-subdev-g-selection.rst

 See :ref:`subdev` for more information on how each selection target affects the image processing pipeline inside the subdevice.

-If the subdev device node has been registered in read-only mode, calls to ``VIDIOC_SUBDEV_S_SELECTION`` are only valid if the ``which`` field is set to ``V4L2_SUBDEV_FORMAT_TRY``, otherwise an error is returned and the errno variable is set to ``-EPERM``.
+If the subdev device analde has been registered in read-only mode, calls to ``VIDIOC_SUBDEV_S_SELECTION`` are only valid if the ``which`` field is set to ``V4L2_SUBDEV_FORMAT_TRY``, otherwise an error is returned and the erranal variable is set to ``-EPERM``.

 Types of selection targets